FREE ITEM

 (Restricted to: Green Rifles - Auto Gunner, Light+)

-The SPR-68 is a testament to mutant ingenuity, showing just how far a little elbow grease can go.
-This special machine gun variant, designated as the M68E, was originally built in Southpoint for use by the Green Rifles.
-It comes with a full set of polymer furnishing, a 50-round magazine, and an only slightly uncomfortable stock.
-In limited service with the USRF.
+The SPR-68 is a true testament to mutant ingenuity.
+This special machine gun variant, designated as the M68E within the USRF, was originally built in Southpoint for use by the Green Rifles.
+It comes with a full set of polymer furnishings, a 50-round magazine, and a slightly uncomfortable stock.
+It is in limited service with the USRF.

 BASE TOOL: Weaver